 You sure can - and should!
 Many investors have significant losses from the NFT market since the hype died down.
 We've got an entire guide on NFT tax loss harvesting for you to sink your teeth into, including tips on how to dispose of NFTs in illiquid markets.

-This very much depends on where you live - but generally, you'll report crypto capital losses as part of your annual tax return.
-Even if you have no gains for the year, it's important to report your crypto capital losses, as you can carry these forward to future financial years to offset against future gains.
-Especially in countries like the UK, this is important as you need to register your losses within 4 years in order to carry them forward.
+This very much depends on where you live - but in the US, you'll report your losses as part of your annual tax return.
+It's important you report losses, even if you have no gains for the year as you can carry these forward to future financial years to offset against future gains.

-We've got guides on how to report your crypto gains and losses around the world, as well as guides on how to report with TurboTax, TaxAct, H&R Block, Wealthsimple and more.
+We've got guides on how to report your crypto gains and losses around the world, as well as guides on how to report with TurboTax, TaxAct, and H&R Block.

 Yes, you can tax loss harvest Bitcoin.
 It doesn't matter on the specific cryptocurrency you're tax loss harvesting - it's all the same from a tax perspective.